麻豆网站列表

 After researching food allocation and prisons, Dr. Everhardt and Dr. Carmody created a partnership program with the Julia Tutwiler Prison for Women in Wetumpka, Alabama.

-The TROY-Tutwiler Garden Program, started in January 2019, is an educational program for female incarcerated participants run by Dr. Everhardt and Dr. Carmody, along with hands-on student involvement.
+Gardening in the Alabama Prison System, formerly known as the TROY-Tutwiler Garden Program, started in January 2019, it is an educational program for female incarcerated participants run by Dr. Everhardt and Dr. Carmody, along with hands-on student involvement.
 The program was created to teach incarcerated participants about horticulture and nutrition through 15-week Fundamentals of Gardening Classes held every Wednesday, year-round.

 In addition, there is also an advanced class for those incarcerated participants that have already graduated from the fundamentals class.
 These classes are also held on Wednesdays.